renovatebot/renovate/docs/usage/self-hosted-configuration.md

 - `jb`
 - `npm`

-Tools not on this list fall back to using `binarySource=global`.
+Tools not on this list fall back to `binarySource=global`.

 ## cacheDir